moleculerjs/site/source/docs/broker.md

 The broker emits some internal local events.

 ### `$services.changed`
-The broker send this event if some node loads or destroys services after `broker.start`.
+The broker sends this event if some node loads or destroys services after `broker.start`.

 **Parameters**